 Walkways and sidewalks should be provided between parking areas and buildings to enable safe pedestrian navigation throughout the Plan Area.
-Provided.
+Additional pedestrian connections between the parking lot and the adjacent sidewalk should be provided to encourage people who use the parking lots to walk along the nearest sidewalk, not the parking lot, to get to the hospital entrance.